hadley/adv-r/Functions.md

 * `library` which loads a package, and hence modifies the search path

-* `setwd`, `Sys.setenv`, `Sys.setlocale` which change the working directory, evnironment variables and the locale respectively
+* `setwd`, `Sys.setenv`, `Sys.setlocale` which change the working directory, environment variables and the locale respectively

 * `plot` and friends which produce graphical output